HolyBlackCat/cpp-tutorials/terminal_for_dummies.md

 (TODO explain DLL issues)

+## Repeating previous commands

+You can press Up arrow (and then Enter) to repeat the previous command.
+You can press Up or Down several times to switch between previous commands.

 ## PATH

 When you run an executable without `.\` or `./`, instead of looking for it in the current directory, shells will look in a predefined list of directories.
 (CMD will look in both, see above.)